-Members of the Assessment Team and the Executive Policy Group are responsible for deploying Emergency Alerts.
+Members of the Core Team or their designees are responsible for deploying emergency notifications.
 Once the decision to issue an Emergency Alert is made and the content of the message is drafted, the actual alerts are issued as follows:

-- Voicemail & Text Messages: Several staff members from Environmental Health and Safety may launch an emergency alert either through the internet or via telephone. - Email Broadcasts: The University Registrar, who manages official campus email communications, initiates the email notification system.
+- Voicemail & Text Messages: Several staff members from Internal Communications, University Police, and Environmental Health and Safety may launch an emergency alert either through the internet or via telephone. - Email Broadcasts: The University Registrar, who manages official campus email communications, initiates the email notification system.